Polyurethane Foam: What is Inside Our Furniture?

 Third, upholstery foam produces deadly gases when it burns.
 Ignited polyfoam sofas can reach temperatures over 1400 degrees Fahrenheit within minutes.
 Studies show that PU foam releases significantly higher amounts of hydrogen cyanide at a faster rate than cotton, wool, and nylon (source and source).
 For your information, in 1995 Aum Shinrikyo terrorists used hydrogen cyanide in their attack on the Tokyo subway system.
 Also, the Nazis used hydrogen cyanide in death camps during World War II.

 According to their website, the CertiPUR-US program ensures that flexible polyfoam meets their standards for content, emissions, and durability.
-Specifically, the foam is made without ozone depleters, certain flame retardants, heavy metals, formaldehyde, phthalates, and has low VOC emissions.
+Specifically, the foam that carries a CertiPUR-US certification is allegedly made without ozone depleters, certain flame retardants, heavy metals, formaldehyde, phthalates, and has low VOC emissions.

-It should be noted, though, that CertiPUR-US certification is the creation of the Alliance for Flexible Polyurethane Foam.
+Additionally, CertiPUR-US certification is the creation of the Alliance for Flexible Polyurethane Foam.
 It associates with the Center for the Polyurethanes Industry, Business and Institutional Furniture Association, American Home Furnishings Alliance, etc. (source).
-In other words, it is an industry-affiliated organization rather than an independent certification agency.
+In other words, it is a polyurethane foam industry-affiliated organization rather than an independent certifying agency.
 I believe it means that their standards might not be as strict as those of an uninterested party would be.

-In sum, it is best to avoid polyurethane in furniture and mattresses.
-Here are several suggestions for PU foam free options.
+In sum, I believe it is best to avoid polyurethane in furniture and mattresses.
+Here are several suggestions for PU foam free options..

 Right away I want to tell you that a healthy mattress is an organic mattress.
 Moreover, it should be GOTS-certified organic as an entire piece, not just as components.
 Can a mattress really be organic?
 Yes, and you can learn how it is possible from my post about the process of certifying an organic mattress.

-In a nutshell, an organic certification guarantees that the materials in your mattress, including foam, are of the safest available.
+In a nutshell, an organic certification guarantees that the materials in your mattress, including foam, are the safest available on the market.
 Hence, there will be no pesticide residues and chemical-loaded substances in your bed.

 For example, we own a Naturepedic GOTS-certified organic mattress with dual firmness (softer for me and firmer for my husband).
 You can learn more about this non-toxic mattress without polyurethane foam from my Best Organic Mattress Review.
 (To get a 15% discount code, go here.)